OlivierLej/Coronavirus_CounterMeasures/README.md

 6. Harsh lockdown.
 Citizens are not allowed to come out of their home, even to buy essential items.

 Note on the easing of restrictions:
-The latest version of the dataset includes announcements by governments to ease coronavirus restrictions as of 3 May 2020.
+The latest version of the dataset includes announcements by governments to ease coronavirus restrictions.
 It reflects the highest applicable figure for each country.
 This means that, if a country reopens schools but keeps restaurants shut, it will still be classified as a '3', not a '1'.
 For a finer analysis of detailed measures against the coronavirus, I encourage you to check other datasets on this page: https://lukaslehner.github.io/covid19policytrackers/

 Olivier Lejeune, Paris